In this review we will check out the Saudia Alfursan business class lounge in the south terminal of Jeddah International Airport.

 When I inquired when the transit bus would come they gave the typical answer “soon”.
 Knowing the Arab world and its “Inshallah” mentality (which means “God Willing/if God wills” – a phrase which can be used in a wide variety of circumstances) I knew I was in for a fairly long wait.

 As Jeddah Airport is a major hub for Saudia with flights departing to four continents, it means that the small terminal hall is way beyond its original capacity.
-The few benches are all occupied by a few lucky passengers, which means that everyone else has to stand or sit on the ground.
+The few benches are all occupied by a few lucky passengers who manage to grab a seat first, which means that everyone else has to stand or sit on the ground.

 South Terminal business class lounge